cloud-gov/product/OffboardingChecklist.md

 ## System Owner (or person delegated by System Owner)
 - [ ] Remove them from [GitHub teams that start with cloud-gov](https://github.com/orgs/18F/teams?utf8=%E2%9C%93&query=cloud-gov)
 - [ ] Remove them from the [Cloud Foundry Community GitHub org cloud.gov team](https://github.com/orgs/cloudfoundry-community/teams/cloud-gov)
-- [ ] Remove them from the `cloud-gov-operators` organization in cloud.gov
 - [ ] Remove their access to Zendesk
 - [ ] Remove their access to StatusPage
 - [ ] Remove their access to PagerDuty